eToro UK review 2023

 It can take up to 3 business days for your account to be verified.

 Once you’ve been verified, you can deposit funds and start trading.
-With the free account, you can access many of the regular eToro features like CopyTrading, virtual trading and TipRanks expert stock analysis.
+With the free account, you can access many of the regular eToro features like CopyPortfolio, virtual trading and TipRanks expert stock analysis.

 You can add and remove stocks, cryptocurrencies, ETFs, indices, commodities and currencies to your watchlist, and also track your portfolio.

 However, when using the platform, keep in mind that only basic stock buy orders are commission-free.
 It can be quite easy to get carried away and start dabbling in other types of assets, but these will attract trading fees and may hold more risk.

 Past performance is not an indication of future results.